vaishious/ccextractor-gsoc15/README.md

-##Adding Closed Captions support to FFmpeg's libraries and integrating with CCExtractor
+##Adding Closed Captions support to FFmpeg's libraries and improving the integration with CCExtractor

 ####Personal Details
 * **Name**: Pranav Vaish